beynar/edytor/README.md

 You may think of a void block as a block that is completely independent from the rest of the document.
 Void blocks acts also like an island but are even less editables.

-###
+### Text

+Text is the basic text element that is rendered by the editor.
+At is core it is a Y.js text with any formatting attributes you want.

-### Inlines
+### Inlines Block

-Inlines are the inline elements like bold, italic, and links.
+Inlines are inline blocks, useful to render custom components like footnotes, equations, etc.
-They have a content property that is an array of text.
+They are rendered by the user code and are not editable nor focusable.
-They have a type property that is a string that identifies the inline type.
+They have a data property

 ## 🚀 Quick Start

-### Installation
+### Installation (not published yet)

 ```bash
 npm install edytor